Student-centric advice and objective recommendations

 When students think about the total cost of attending college, they sometimes forget that college is not one lump sum.
 Instead, there are different costs that make up the total cost of attendance.
 Tuition, room, and board are the three primary costs that students will come across when paying for college.

 You might be wondering, what exactly am I paying for?

 This is a good question, and important to understand.
 Tuition is pretty straightforward and refers to the cost of instruction.
-This can range from $6,000 to $10,000 per year on the low-end for some in-state public universities to roughly $60,000 per year on the high end for some private universities.
+This can range from $10,000 per year for in-state public universities to almost $40,000 per year for private universities.

 Room and board is a bit more misunderstood, so in this post we will discuss what room and board entails, what it might cost you, and how you pay for it.
 We will also discuss how you can save money on both your room fees and your board fees.

 Don’t miss: How to save money on housing